chylex/Minecraft-Java-Checker/README.md

 You can insert Java Checker into your mod, so that it will alert the user if they are using outdated Java.
 You will need to use a special version designed for shading, you can use tterrag's Maven repository in your build.gradle or download it manually.

-This file should work fine for all Minecraft versions since 1.6.2.
+The shading library should work fine for all Minecraft versions since 1.6.2.
 It can currently check for Java 7 or 8, based on how you configure it.

 In order to shade and configure Java Checker, you need to update your **build.gradle** file.
-Use the following links as a guide, make sure to update everything in <> brackets.
+Use the following links as a guide, make sure to update everything in the <> brackets.

 [ForgeGradle 1.2 (Minecraft 1.7.10 and older)](https://github.com/chylex/Java-Checker/wiki/Shading-with-ForgeGradle-1.2)